 While I love my morning routine, this post isn’t about trying to get you to do my morning routine.
-It’s just an opportunity to see what other mama’s out there do to stay grounded and pumped throughout the week, especially when your the to-do list is long AF :)
+It’s just an opportunity to see what other mama’s out there do to stay grounded and pumped throughout the week, especially when your to-do list is long AF :)

 Plus I really just want to support you in figuring out what works best for you by sharing a bit of what has worked for me.

-My morning routine gets me feeling centered, productive and inspired and ideally yours will do the same.
+My morning routine gets me feeling centered, productive and inspired, and ideally, yours will do the same.

 Now, does this routine happen perfectly every single day?
 Nope.
 But if I slack off or get out of the routine, I give myself grace and restart the next day.

-My morning routine has also changed and evolved over time as my kids have gotten older, as Ramon’s workweek changed, and as the circumstances of our lives have changed like homeschool and activities we plan around that.
+My morning routine has also changed and evolved over time as my kids have gotten older, as Ramon’s workweek changed, and as the circumstances of our lives have changed like homeschooling and activities we plan around that.
 It’s a process that we’re always examining and working on getting better in order to create smooth mornings for everyone in our family! <3

 01. GET UP AND OUT OF BED